How To Setup Charitable Foundation In Singapore?

 Charity Audit Services in Singapore

 Non-profit charities are organizations that exist to help the public.
 They are created solely for charitable purposes and usually get their funding from donations, either from individuals or businesses.
 The money they receive is used for activities that help those in need, as well as for their everyday operations.
 Because of this, charities need audit services to make sure their financial records are properly managed.
-Audit firms provide these charity audit services, following the best accounting and financial practices.
+Audit firms provide these charity audit services in Singapore, following the best accounting and financial practices.

 Donating Equals Tax Exemption